An ischaemic stroke happens when a blockage cuts off the blood supply to the brain. You may also hear it referred to as a clot.

 How is an ischaemic stroke diagnosed and treated?

-Ambulance paramedics are trained in stroke, and will assess the person and take them to the right type of hospital for the treatment they need.
+Ambulance paramedics are trained in stroke.
+They assess the person and take them to the right type of hospital for the treatment they need.
 This could be a hospital with a specialist stroke unit or a hyper-acute stroke unit.
 A stroke unit has an inter-disciplinary team of trained professionals who are experienced in stroke care.

 Other checks and tests

-Your blood pressure is checked, and you will have blood tests for health conditions linked to stroke, such as diabetes and high cholesterol.
+Your blood pressure is checked, and you have blood tests for health conditions linked to stroke, such as diabetes and high cholesterol.

 Thrombolysis needs to be given within four and a half hours of stroke symptoms starting.
-In some circumstances your doctor may decide that it could still be of benefit beyond four and a half hours.
+In some circumstances doctors may decide that it could still be of benefit beyond four and a half hours.